alteryx/ayx-developer-sdk/docs/references/faq.md

 ## _"I don't want to rebuild UI components when installing a YXI through the CLI."_

 To address this, use [-omit-ui in designer-install](./ayx-plugin-cli#designer-install).

+## _"How do you install YXI packages into Alteryx Designer Desktop?"_

+There are a few options to install YXIs.

+1. Right-click the Designer icon and select Run As Administrator.
+(Important Note: If you don’t Run as Administrator, the file won’t install to the correct folder)
+   1. In Designer, go to File > Open Workflow > Browse and select the downloaded YXI file.
+   2. Select Install for all users.
+(The files install to `C:\ProgramData\Alteryx\Tools`.)

+For Alteryx Server: Repeat the installation steps on all nodes or copy the folders to other nodes.
+You must install the Tool on all worker nodes.
+The Tool folder is all Server needs to use the connector so you can copy the folder between the nodes to install.

+2. Double the the YXI.
+   1. A pop-up will appear and you will be asked to confirm installation.
+Follow steps from pop-up.
+4. Drag the YXI into Designer Desktop Canvas
+   1. A pop-up will appear and you will be asked to confirm installation.
+Follow steps from pop-up.
+6. From the `ayx-plugin-cli` CLI, use the `designer-install` command.